-An extended primary series, which constitutes administration of an additional dose to complete the primary series, is recommended for certain moderately to severely immunocompromised individuals.
+An extended primary series, which constitutes administration of an additional dose to complete the primary series, is recommended for certain moderately to severely immunocompromised individuals 6 months of age and older.

 Pharmacies may administer additional doses as part of a primary series for immunocompromised individuals subject to eligibility rules in the most recent Executive Officer Notice and may only submit claims as such for doses of the COVID-19 vaccine using a mRNA vaccine unless contraindicated.